nikolaposa/monolog-factory/README.md

 [![Latest Version][ico-version]][link-packagist]
 [![PDS Skeleton][ico-pds]][link-pds]

-Monolog Factory facilitates creation of [Monolog][link-monolog] logger objects.
+[Monolog][link-monolog] Factory that allows configuration-based creation of Logger objects.

-Besides the generic factory, this package features one that is suitable for using Monolog with [container-interop][link-container-interop].
+In addition to the generic factory, this package features one to be used with [PSR-11][link-psr11] dependency injection containers.

 ## Installation